 Potential causes of the heater blowing cold air include:

 - Blockage: Something blocking the flow of warm air can be the source of the problem.

-- Dirty air filter: A filter full of dirt, hair and other debris can put strain on the unit and cause it to kick out cooler air instead of hot air.
+- Dirty air filter: A dirty air filter filled with hair and other debris can put strain on the unit and cause it to kick out cooler air instead of hot air.